nick9730/Real-Estate-Comerce/README.md

 The user could search the properties with any value such as (price,location,beds,baths & etc....).
-Also, the user could share the link of filters because i have used setSearchParams.In additional,the user could find the location of property in the google-maps
+Also, the user could share the link of filters because i have used setSearchParams.In additional,the user could find the location of property in the google-maps.